Court security leads discussion at Jasper County Council meeting

 “It’s a different world and I don’t think it will get any better anytime soon,” said Potter.
 “The need for court security is far more than it was just a few years ago.
 There is a general lack of respect out there for any kind of authority.”

-There was no formal additional request in front of the council to take action on, but council members encouraged Williamson to draw up some numbers and get a request in.
+There was no formal additional request in front of the council upon which to take action, but council members encouraged Williamson to draw up some numbers and get a request in.

 Williamson also asked for additional funding to be made available to continue the drug and mental health program at the jail offered by Dr. Chad Pulver, a psychologist.